John Larkin (Jesuit): Earlier life

 John Larkin was born in County Durham, England in 1801.
 He focused on classical studies at Ushaw College of the University of Durham.
 After his studies at Ushaw, he joined the navy and briefly traveled to Hindostan before returning to England to work at firms in Newcastle and London.
 In 1823 he began studying theology in Paris at the St. Sulpice seminary.
 He became an ordained priest in 1826 and was sent to Montreal to teach philosophy.
-Hr was appointed Coadjutor Bishop of Kingston, Ontario in 1832, but this did not take effect.
+He was appointed Coadjutor Bishop of Kingston, Ontario in 1832, but this did not take effect.
 It was in Montreal that Larkin joined the Society of Jesuits in 1841, and in 1846 he journeyed to New York City with 50 cents in his pocket.

 College of St. Francis Xavier

 In 1847, with only five cents remaining from his travels, Larkin founded the College of St. Francis Xavier, now Xavier High School.
 With his five cents he was able to purchase a former Protestant church at the crossroads of Elizabeth and Walker streets.
 However, in 1848 a devastating fire destroyed the property.
 In 1851 a new location was acquired on West Sixteenth Street.
 During the search for a new location, Larkin received the opportunity to become Bishop of Toronto, a position he declined.